 In this epistle here in chapter 4, John commands believers to test the spirits.
 This is necessary if you’re going to discern between the spirit of truth and the spirit of error.
 You have to know whatever information is coming to you by its source.
-And again I say, error is not benign, it is malignant.
-It is not human, it is demonic.
-We saw last time in either religious truth, spiritual truth comes from the Holy Spirit and it is life-giving, life-sustaining, life-producing, God-glorifying, or it comes from demons.
+And again I say, error is not benign; it is malignant.
+It is not human; it is demonic.
+We saw last time that either religious truth, spiritual truth comes from the Holy Spirit and it is life-giving, life-sustaining, life-producing, God-glorifying, or it comes from demons.
 It is either the doctrine of God or the doctrine of demons.
 It is either that word which is sent and energized by the Holy Spirit, or it is that which comes from seducing spirits.
-And teachers are either the true teachers of God, or hypocritical liars, espousing the doctrine of demons fostered by seducing spirits.
-We must know the difference because of the malignancy of error because of the power of truth.
-The truth gives life, error kills.
+And teachers are either the true teachers of God or hypocritical liars, espousing the doctrine of demons fostered by seducing spirits.
+We must know the difference because of the malignancy of error, because of the power of truth.
+The truth gives life; error kills.

-Now that brings us to tonight the emphasis on the way to test, or the means to test.
+Now that brings us tonight to the emphasis on the way to test or the means to test.
 The command, we’ve seen.
 The reason, we’ve seen.
-And now here is the means, or the way to test and that goes from verse 2 down through the remainder of this paragraph, verse 6.
+And now here is the means or the way to test, and that goes from verse 2 down through the remainder of this paragraph, verse 6.
 And I’ve just summed it up.
 The simple way to sum it up is to give you three perspectives on this.
 But let’s look at verse 2 just to get the introduction.
-“By this you know the Spirit of God."
-Now here comes the means by which we can test.
+“By this you know the Spirit of God” – and here comes the means by which we can test.
 We need to know how to know that something comes from the Spirit of God.
-And he tells us, “By this.." and then goes on to identify what "this" refers to.
+And he tells us, “By this” – and then goes on to identify what this refers to.
 Here are the positive tests that will reveal that something is coming from the Spirit of God and not a demon spirit.

 Number one test, the confession of the divine Lord.
 Let’s call it the confession of the divine Lord.
 Verse 2 again, “Every spirit that confesses that Jesus Christ has come in the flesh is from God.”
 There’s one thing demons will inevitably deny in all their demonic systems, and that is they will deny the deity of Jesus Christ.
 They will deny God in human flesh.
 In a word, they deny the incarnation.
 When someone comes and affirms that Jesus Christ is God in flesh, that is divine truth.
 That’s the first test.